River Dove Catchment Management Plan Sample

 5. Research skills

-Strong research skills are important skills for essay writing, as academic essays require credible, well-researched sources.
+writing skills for academic writingStrong research skills are important skills for essay writing, as academic essays require credible, well-researched sources.
 In academic writing, you will not just engage in superficial Internet search.
+You will have to engage in deep research as you start from a point of not knowing.
 The level of research you engage in will ultimately impact on the quality and credibility of your essay.
 Having good research skills will enable you find several and diverse sources that will deepen your understanding of the topic and make you aware of the different perspectives that you can include in your essay.
 Having good research skills also allows you to locate reliable and relevant evidence that you can use to support your claims and arguments.

 Not all sources that you encounter in the process of essay writing will be credible.
 Having research skills allows you to quickly screen sources and to identify credible, reliable, and up-to-date sources which you can rely on in writing your essay and boosting strength and validity of your arguments.
 Having strong referencing skills also help you efficiently organise the information you have, save time thus allowing you to put more focus on writing and analysis.
 Practicing how to search and find sources online, from databases, and from libraries and how to evaluate sources is a sure way of learning research skills.